 Explosion hazard.

 Flying components can cause serious injuries.
 Never run an engine without propeller.

+Use

-Use The engine ROTAX® 915 iSc is intended for use in certified aircraft.
+The engine ROTAX® 912 iSc Sport is intended for use in certified aircraft.
 In case of doubt the regulations of the national authorities or the respective sportive federations have to be observed.

+Certified engines

-Certified engines The certified aircraft engine ROTAX® 915 iSc A has been tested as per aeronautical standards for safety and time between overhaul.
+The certified aircraft engine ROTAX® 912 iSc Sport has been tested as per aeronautical standards for safety and time between overhaul.
 It was developed to conform to the latest technological standards and has been rigorously tested.

-Non certified engines The ROTAX® 915 iS A are not type certified.
-These engines have not received any aero- nautical standards or regulatory safety or durability testing, and do not conform to any air- craft standards.
+Non certified engines

+The ROTAX® 912 iS and 912 iS Sport are are not type certified.
+These engines have not received any aeronautical standards or regulatory safety or durability testing, and do not conform to any aircraft standards.
 These engines are meant for use in experimental, uncertificated aircraft and vehicles only in which an engine failure will not compromise safety.

+These engines are technically equivalent to certified engines and have been manufactured by BRP-Rotax using the same quality assurance system.

+Engine stoppage

-NOTE These engines are technically equivalent to certified engines and have been man- ufactured by BRP-Rotax using the same quality assurance system.
-Engine stoppage In using the engine the operator assumes all risk of use and acknowledges that he/she knows this engine is subject to sudden stoppage.
-Maintenance and repair conditions Use for intended purpose also includes observation of the operational, maintenance and repair conditions prescribed by the manufacturer.
-This is a crucial factor concerning the re- liability of the engine and can increase the durability of the engine.
+In using the engine the operator assumes all risk of use and acknowledges that he/she knows this engine is subject to sudden stoppage.

+Maintenance and repair conditions

+Use for intended purpose also includes observation of the operational, maintenance and repair conditions prescribed by the manufacturer.
+This is a crucial factor concerning the reliability of the engine and can increase the durability of the engine.